PulpSpy/Confluence/2024/Satoshi.md

 ### Unfalsifiable subterfuge [tk]

-The main issue with cherrypicking is what to be done.

-It is commonly held that certain facts about Satoshi Nakamoto are fake, such as the name Satoshi Nakamoto or the birthdate provided by Satoshi when registering an online account.
+* It is commonly held that certain facts about Satoshi Nakamoto are fake, such as the name Satoshi Nakamoto or the birthdate provided by Satoshi when registering an online account.
+* Cherry picking can be enhanced by dismissing any of the evidence about a candidate that does not match the evidence about Satoshi as being subterfuge, used by Satoshi to throw people off his trail.
+* Consider an example of this in action:

 > Many people point to the fact that there are conversational email threads back and forth between Hal Finney and Satoshi Nakamoto as the main reason why it simply can't be Hal.
 From my standpoint, that is exactly why it is Hal.
 If Hal Finney was going to create the Satoshi Nakamoto character, the best thing he could do to throw people off the scent of it being him is to send the emails back and forth.
 (V. Armani quoted in [Kem23]).

-> If I had forged that document, then it would be perfect.
-(Craig Wright)

-A common belief is that Satoshi Nakomoto is a pseudonym and not Satoshi's real name.
-The birthdate provided by Satoshi is another detail that could be fake.
-Other details are not sure

-* Imagine Alice's license place is observed on a car seen peeling away from a bank robbery.
-Bob says, "Well, that proves that Alice *didn't* rob the bank."
-Bob responds to your puzzled look, "Alice would not be so stupid to use her own car.
-If you saw her license plate, that means she didn't do it!"

-* Subterfuge: this we need to think about.
-Should be British, because bloody and times of london.
-BUT IF YOU WRE SATOSHI, wouldn’t you exactly want to do that to throw people off?
-Wouldn’t you want to converse with yourself (Hal)?
-Best way for Hal to hide being Satoshi is to go wholehog into Bitcoin (as oppose to never mention it ever?), an opperate as a sockpuppet for Satoshi?
+* The result of this line of reasoning is that there is no bad evidence.
+Any puzzle pieces that do not fit can be discarded with an argument of this type.
+* Mostly... there are some evidentiary pieces that are essential to Satoshi.
+For example, if a candidate had little or no experience in C++, it is hard to argue they are still a plausible candidate because maybe Satoshi was just throwing people off by designing and deploying Bitcoin in C++, a language he did not know.

 ### Base-rate neglect  [tk]

-Imagine a medical test that determines if someone has a really rare disease.
+* Imagine a medical test that determines if someone has a really rare disease.
 Say it is so rare that only one person on earth has it.
 Say the medical test in 99.99% accurate and we somehow manage to test everyone on earth with it.
 Everyone who tests positive is put in a room.
 That room will include the person who has it but it will also include many people with a false test result.
 How many?
 In fact, the will not fit in a room.
 It will be 700,000, similar in number to all the people living in Portland.
 Put a different way, let's say Alice tests positive.
 What is the probability she actually has the disease?
 It is infinitesimal at well under one-thousandth of one percent.
 This is counter-intuitive as Kahneman and Tversky demonstrated by creating similar scenarios for experts (like doctors) to study—they routinely thought positive tests were a strong (but not perfect) indication of having the disease (this was part of a research program that was awarded a Noble prize in 2002).

-Recall the *prior* or *base-rate* is one portion of Bayesian inference.
+* Recall the *prior* or *base-rate* is one portion of Bayesian inference.
 If this number is small (such 1 in 7 billion for Satoshi), the evidence must be very persuasive to move it toward 100%.
 The types of things known about Satoshi are somewhat specific (C++ proficiency, cryptography expertise, word choice, suspected locations) but they are like the 99.99% accurate test: they fail to pick Satoshi out of a haystack that includes the global population.

 ## Evidence analysis

 ### Basic demographics  [tk]

-Age
+* Discussion of potential age

 ### Basic expertise  [tk]